Zzulfaqar/Faqar.git.io/README.md

 ### Analytical Acumen
 My mind thrives on problem-solving, meticulously sifting through data, and dissecting complex threats to unravel their intricate layers.

-### Adaptability Arsenal
-In the ever-shifting landscape of cybersecurity, agility is paramount.
-I embrace new technologies with gusto, continuously expanding my skillset to stay ahead of the curve.

 ## Experience
 ### DIASPORA SDN BHD (On-the-job training - Security Analyst)